Gaël Monfils: 2010: Third career title

-Starting his grass-court season, Monfils lost in the second round at the Aegon Championships to Rainer Schüttler in three sets.
+Starting his grass-court season, Monfils lost in the second round at the Eastbourne Championships to Rainer Schüttler in three sets.
 Playing at Wimbledon for the first time since 2007, he won his first match in straight sets against Leonardo Mayer, and his second round match in four sets against Karol Beck.
-He eventually lost to grass-court specialist and former Wimbledon champion Lleyton Hewitt in straight sets.
-At the 2010 MercedesCup, he reached his first final of the year by beating Daniel Gimeno-Traver in three sets.
+He eventually lost to grass-court specialist and former Wimbledon champion, Lleyton Hewitt, in straight sets.
+At the 2010 MercedesCup, he reached his first final of the year by beating Daniel Gimeno-Traver, in three sets.
 He was forced to retire in the final against Albert Montañés.

 At the 2010 US Open, he lost to Novak Djokovic in three sets in windy conditions.
 It was his first quarterfinals at a major besides the French Open.
 He is also the first Frenchman to make the US Open quarterfinals since Arnaud Clément in 2000.
-Monfils was runner-up at the Rakuten Japan Open, losing to Rafael Nadal in two sets.
+Monfils was runner-up at the Japan Open, losing to Rafael Nadal in two sets.
 At the Open Sud de France, Monfils won his third tournament, defeating Ivan Ljubičić in three sets.
-Monfils was seeded twelfth at the 2010 Paris Masters and successfully reached the final for the second consecutive year, this time also scoring three Top 10 wins (Fernando Verdasco in third round, Andy Murray in the quarterfinals and Roger Federer in the semifinals) en route to doing so.
+Monfils was seeded 12th at the 2010 Paris Masters and successfully reached the final for the second consecutive year, this time also scoring three top 10 wins (Fernando Verdasco in third round, Andy Murray in the quarterfinals and Roger Federer in the semifinals) en route to doing so.
 In the final, he was defeated by Robin Söderling.

 2011: 200 career singles wins

-Monfils started 2011 at the AAMI Kooyong Classic where, in the final, he lost to Australian and former world No. 1 Lleyton Hewitt.
+Monfils started 2011 at the AAMI Kooyong Classic where, in the final, he lost to Lleyton Hewitt.
 Following the 2011 Australian Open, Monfils next played in San Jose.
 He was able to reach the semifinals, before he had to withdraw with a left wrist injury that had been affecting him since January.

 At the 2011 French Open, Monfils defeated seventh seed David Ferrer in five sets to reach the quarterfinals.
 In the quarterfinals, he lost to Roger Federer in straight sets.
 Monfils entered Wimbledon as the ninth seed.
 He defeated Matthias Bachinger and Grega Žemlja before falling in the third round to Łukasz Kubot of Poland in four sets.

-At the Legg Mason Tennis Classic in Washington, D.C., he reached the finals with victories over Ryan Sweeting, Dmitry Tursunov, Janko Tipsarević and John Isner.
+At the Washington Tennis Classic, he reached the finals with victories over Ryan Sweeting, Dmitry Tursunov, Janko Tipsarević and John Isner.
 In the final, he lost in straight sets to Radek Štěpánek.
-He reached the quarterfinals of both the 2011 Canadian Masters and the Cincinnati Masters, where he lost to Novak Djokovic.
+He reached the quarterfinals of both the Canadian Masters and the Cincinnati Masters, where he lost to Novak Djokovic.
 In July, he reached his career-high ranking of world No. 7.
-At the 2011 US Open, he lost in the second round to Juan Carlos Ferrero after a hard-fought match five set match.
-Monfils then won his fourth ATP career title in October at the Stockholm Open by beating Jarkko Nieminen in the final.
-It was Nieminen's 11th ATP-level career final and Monfils' 15th.
+At the 2011 US Open, he lost in the second round to Juan Carlos Ferrero in a hard-fought five set match.
+Monfils then won his fourth career title in October at the Stockholm Open by beating Jarkko Nieminen in the final.
+It was Nieminen's 11th ATP Tour-level final and Monfils' 15th.